Guides

 Type Diaphragm

-• Dome shape dampens noise effectively
+• Dome shape and suspended motor reduce operating noise significantly

-• Not adjustable — fixed output
+• Not adjustable — fixed output requires an inline valve to reduce flow

-Check Price on Amazon
+Check Price on Amazon →

 Water Parameters